-We developed Geonomics to provide a scriptable framework for building complex landscape-genomic simulations with minimal effort.
-Geonomics models are parameterized by way of an informatively annotated parameters file that provides the user a straightforward means of building models of arbitrary complexity, yet offers reasonable default settings and/or ‘off switches’ for parameters and components that are not the focus the user’s interest.
-Models consist of 1.) a landscape, composed of one or more environmental layers, and 2.) one or more species, each described by a variety of life-history parameters and a genomic architecture of arbitrary complexity that may be mapped onto one or more traits under selection.
-Landscape layers may be used to control various aspects of a species’ functionality, including carrying capacity, movement and offspring dispersal, and natural selection).
+We developed Geonomics to provide a scriptable framework for building complex landscape genomic simulations with minimal effort.
+Geonomics models are parameterized by way of an informatively annotated parameters file that provides the user a straightforward means of building models of arbitrary complexity yet offers reasonable default settings or ‘off switches’ for parameters and components that are not the focus of the user’s interest.
+Models consist of (1) a landscape, composed of one or more environmental layers, and (2) one or more species, each described by a variety of life-history parameters and a genomic architecture of arbitrary complexity that may be mapped onto one or more traits under selection.
+Landscape layers may be used to control various aspects of a species’ functionality, including carrying capacity, movement and offspring dispersal, and natural selection.
 Landscape layers and species can undergo one or more environmental and demographic change events over the course of a model run.
 At each timestep, a species undergoes movement (in continuous space), mating (using realistic genomics and generating additive phenotypes), mortality (by both density-dependence and selection), and change events (at the timesteps for which they are scheduled).
-Thus, Geonomics models are non-Wright-Fisher models, in which individuals live and move in continuous space, mating and mortality occur locally, and many species-level phenomena (e.g. population size(s), migration rates between landscape regions) are emergent properties of a model’s parameterization.
-For this reason, Geonomics produces realistic, spatially explicit, ecological-genomic datasets that should be useful for a wide variety of theoretical and empirical purposes.
+Thus, Geonomics models are non-Wright-Fisher models, in which individuals live and move in continuous space, mating and mortality occur locally, and many species-level phenomena (e.g. population size, migration rates between landscape regions) are emergent properties of a model’s parameterization.
+For this reason, Geonomics produces realistic, spatially explicit, ecological genomic datasets that should be useful for a wide variety of theoretical and empirical purposes.

-The complex landscape-genomic models for which Geonomics is designed would require a considerable amount of work to script in SLiM’s Eidos framework (see examples of spatialized selection in SLiM 2’s recipe book; e.g. section 14.11, page 288; (Haller and Messer, 2019)), but can be built in Geonomics with an edited parameters file and as little as three lines of code.
-For example, a Geonomics user could build a model of evolution with natural selection on multiple multigenic traits, on a multivariate landscape undergoing spatially inhomogeneous environmental change for certain landscape layers, for a species moving realistically across that landscape, and then run this model an arbitrary number of times, collecting data heterochronously during each run — all of this by doing nothing more than templating a parameters file, making alterations, loading the file, and running the resulting model object.
+The complex landscape genomic models for which Geonomics is designed would require a considerable amount of work to script in SLiM’s Eidos framework (; (Haller and Messer, 2019), but can be built in Geonomics with an edited parameters file and as little as three lines of code.
+For example, a Geonomics user could build a model of evolution with natural selection on multiple multigenic traits on a multivariate landscape undergoing spatially inhomogeneous environmental change for certain landscape layers for a species moving realistically across that landscape, and then run this model an arbitrary number of times, collecting data heterochronously during each run — all of this by doing nothing more than templating a parameters file, making alterations, loading the file, and running the resulting model object.

-What’s more, Geonomics is written and run entirely in Python, a broad-purpose and popular programming language that is already familiar to most researchers with exposure to bioinformatics.
-This of course makes Geonomics considerably slower than its brethren that are written in compiled languages such as C++ (e.g. SLiM).
-But within the range of reasonable parameter values (see section on runtime analysis, below), we do not expect runtime to be a major constraint for the sorts of models for which Geonomics was designed.
+, Geonomics is written and run entirely in Python, a broad-purpose and popular programming language that is already familiar to most researchers with exposure to bioinformatics..
 And what Geonomics sacrifices in performance, it gains in flexibility, extensibility, and accessibility.
-The basic user needn’t even know how to write full Python scripts; users can build their own models by recycling and tweaking a minimal amount of code (available within the documentation and at the Geonomics homepage).
-However, advanced users wishing to code their own extensions or customizations have broad opportunity to do so, because Geonomics is a Python package that seamlessly integrates into the universe of Python functionality.
+The basic user needn’t even know how to write full Python scripts; users can build their own models by recycling and tweaking a minimal amount of code.
+However, advanced users wishing to code their own extensions or customizations have broad opportunity to do so.